 Codex rate limits: see usage and avoid 429 errors

 Nothing breaks flow like a 429 error mid-task.
 The Codex CLI does not show your usage stats, so you only learn about rate limits when you hit them.
-CodexUse monitors Codex rate limits across all your profiles in real time.
+CodexUse Pro monitors and estimates Codex rate limits across your OpenAI Codex CLI profiles.

 How Codex rate limits work

-The Codex CLI uses your ChatGPT or OpenAI API credentials to access models.
-Rate limits are enforced by OpenAI based on your subscription tier:
+The Codex CLI uses your OpenAI account credentials.
+Rate limits are enforced by OpenAI and vary by plan and model.

 What happens when you hit a Codex rate limit